Enalean/tuleap-documentation-en/languages/en/user-guide/integration/rocketchat.rst

 Authenticate with OAuth / OpenID Connect
 ----------------------------------------

 #.
-In Administration, look for ``OAuth`` in the search entry in the side bar.
+On your rocket.chat server, in Administration, look for ``OAuth`` in the search entry in the side bar.
 #.
 On top right, click on ``Add custom oauth`` and type Tuleap
 #.
-In newly created Tuleap provider:
+On your Tuleap Server
     #.
 Generate a new :ref:`OAuth2 <openidconnect_provider>` app in your project **without `Force usage of PKCE to authenticate`** and set as redirect endpoint the callback URL given by rocket chat (in the form ``https://.../_oauth/tuleap``)
+#.
+On your rocket.chat server, in newly created Tuleap provider:
     #. ``URL``: https://tuleap.example.com (Replace by your Tuleap server)
     #. ``Token Path``: /oauth2/token
     #. ``Token Sent Via``: Header